robbymeals/DSDC_2014Nov20/draft_outline.md

 % Get Out of My Dreams and Into My Model
 % Unstructured Data Into Your Feature Set
-% Rob Mealey, Sr. Machine Learning Technologist @ NewBrand
+% Nov 20, 2014; Rob Mealey, Sr. Machine Learning Technologist @ NewBrand

 # Simplifying Assumptions